 - LTE - Speeds between 5 and 14Mbps.
 Offered by AT&T, Sprint, T-Mobile and Verizon.

 - WiMax - Speeds between 3 and 10Mbps.
 Offered by Clear and Sprint.>/li>

 Bluetooth and Tethering

-Tethering is a method of linking a mobile device such as a laptop, netbook or tablet with a mobile phone to share the wireless broadband connection.
+Tethering is a method of linking a mobile device such as a laptop or tablet with a mobile phone to share the wireless broadband connection.
 This can theoretically be done with any device that has a wireless broadband connection and Bluetooth with another Bluetooth device.
 So, a 3G/4G capable tablet could share it with a laptop or a 3G/4G mobile phone could share a connection with a tablet PC.
 The problem is that most wireless carriers have been able to force the hardware and software companies to lock out these features within the US networks.
-As a result, it really isn't a very functional method for the average user but is possible for those willing to unlock their devices to pay the carriers for the privelage to use such a feature.
+As a result, it really isn't a very functional method for the average user but is possible for those willing to unlock their devices or pay the carriers for the privelage to use such a feature.